otavioschwanck/github-pr-reviewer.nvim/README.md

    - Create a review branch
    - Soft-merge the PR changes (unstaged)
    - Fetch all PR comments
-   - Open the review buffer or quickfix list with all modified files
+   - Open the review buffer with all modified files

 ### Review Requests